fasrc/User_Codes/AI/OpenAI/Whisper/README.md

 `SSL_CERT_FILE` in your `~/.bashrc` instead of exporting it every time you want to run OpenAI or Whisper.

+[//]: # "You would need to download the sample audio file, 'harvard.wav', and the example script, `openai-whisper-test.py`, to your profile on Cannon in order to run this example.
+Remember to update the path of `harvard.wav` in `openai-whisper-test.py` to its location on Cannon for the example to work properly."

 ```bash
 # Request an interactive job
 [jharvard@boslogin01 ~]$ salloc --partition test --time 01:00:00 --mem-per-cpu 4G -c 2